 In this tutorial I’m going to explain how to create five different textures using the same font style.
 This tutorial is not about creating font styles, but I will touch briefly on them.
 Instead this tutorial will focus on textures.
 I will give you some options to fill in, or color, the letters with something besides a standard uniform dark tone.
 This is the first of a multipart series on lettering textures.

-Watch a YouTube video version of this tutorial by clicking on the icon to the right.
+Watch a YouTube video version of this tutorial by clicking on the icon to the left.

 Now, let’s get to work.